pingcap/blog/remote-work-part-3.md

 title: Remote Work - Part 3
 author: ['Nick Cameron']
 date: 2020-02-17
-summary: The third post in a series on remote work.
+summary: It's the third post in a series on remote work.
 In this post, Nick Cameron talks a bit about some of the practicalities, specifically around work and life balance.
 tags: ['remote work']
 categories: ['Open Source Community']
 image: /images/blog/remote-work-part-3.png